tornupgaming/psobb-addon-xpbar/README.md

 # psobb-addon-xpbar
-Add this repo to your addons folder =]
+Add this repo to your addons/xpbar folder =]